calebtuttle/portfoliobuilder/README.md

 # Portfolio Builder
 Portfolio Builder is a tool for creating and maintaining a diversified stock portfolio.
-It provides functions for weighting and rebalancing.

 ## Overview
 There are two basic ideas behind Portfolio Builder: Basket-based investing is superior to stock picking, and the current options for basket-based investing are insufficient.
 Portfolio Builder allows an investor to easily buy a basket of stocks and gives the investor a few options with respect to weighting those stocks.
 This ability to quickly buy a basket of stocks gives an investor the ability to construct a portfolio that is as diversified as one consisting of ETFs, and with Portfolio Builder, there are no annual fees.